matao1984/temcompanion/README.md

 ## 4. About the emd format
 Velox saves all types of data, including simple images, image stacks, SI data, DPC, etc, into a single emd format.
 While these files share the same format, the data structures are quite different.
 TemCompanion has been tested for simple images, image stacks, DPC images, and EDS mapping data.
 For EDS mapping data, it will only read the image type signals, e.g., STEM images and quantification maps, and ignore the spectra data.
 For DPC data, it will read all the quadrant signals, computed signals (e.g., A-C, B-D, iDPC, dDPC, etc.), but currently will not work on the composite DPC images, which combines the DPCx and DPCy signals into complex data.
-Future release may fix this problem.
+Since this type of images is rarely used, there is currently no plan to include it in TemCompanion, unless there's enough interest in the future.

 ## 5. Citation
 A paper is in preparation.
 Please also consider citing/acknowledging the [``rsciio``](https://hyperspy.org/rosettasciio/index.html#citing-rosettasciio).